It's been over a year since Foo Fighters drummer Taylor Hawkins tragically and suddenly passed away last March while on tour in Bogotá, Colombia.

 In the months that have passed since the band and Taylor’s family, alongside his musical heroes, peers and those who he influenced have dealt with the loss by celebrating his life and legacy.

 With a new album, But Here We Are now announced, with a release date of 2 June, plus the first taste of what to expect thanks to single Rescued, the question remains, who will be the new drummer in Foo Fighters?

 • Watch the Taylor Hawkins Tribute Concert in full on Paramount+

-We think the smart money is on seasoned session ace, Josh Freese.
+We still think the smart money could be on seasoned session ace, Josh Freese.
 Why?
 Well let’s just look at the evidence.
-Freese has played with a who’s who of rock legends, to the point where he even forgets doing some of them (opens in new tab).
+Freese has played with a who’s who of rock legends, to the point where he even forgets doing some of them.